hidny/MikeTsCubeCode/README.md

 	* If I feel like it, maybe I could find the answer for N=18, but optimistically, that will take 4 months on my machine.
 Maybe I could hope that someone else does it?

-		(Update: I'm just going to hope...
+		(Update1: I'm just going to hope...
 The rust program is really fast.
 I think the rust version will only takes 9 days on a strong machine)
+		(Update2: NailLegProcessorDivide (aka Joseph Cordell) was able to solve the N=18 case and only had to run for 5 to 6 days.
+It's 3,516,009,200,564.)

 ## Current Plan that hasn't happened yet